This video is designed for parents to help them understand the importance of juicing activity and how to introduce it to their children.

 With this video, find out why a child will benefit from making their own orange juice more than just vitamin C and how to present the juicing activity to the child.

-How to set up juicing activity for your child at home?
+How to set up a juicing activity for your child at home?

 If you are looking to present this activity as a Montessori Practical Life Activity, here are the steps and important information about the activity.